acmutd/engineering-info/documentation.md

     - `ACM Development : Documentation.md : Info message`
   - Comments
     - Comment your code for improved documentation.
 Ideally all files should have header comments that describe the function of this file and how it integrates with the rest of the application.
 Individual functions should have doc comments (refer to javadoc/jsdoc for more information on syntax) that provide quick insight into what the function performs, its input and output parameters and any dependencies.
 Inline documentation should be reserved for atypical actions that may not make obvious sense when reading through it.
 For most situations, code should be as self-explanatory as possible.
+   - Resources
+      - Throughout a project's development, it's easy for to come across stumbling blocks.
+It's important to include any additional resources you utilized in order to assist anyone else who may be trying to contribute to the project.
+Include any relevant links, articles, or documentation of resources you used throughout the process.

 Documentation around best practices can be quite extensive.
 It builds consistency across the project and keeps the development progress from lagging as the application continues to grow.